Elisabeth Wärnfeldt: Education and career

 Wärnfeldt took a bachelor's degree at Stockholm University in music, art and theatre science in 1979.
 She wrote her dissertation on the Swedish composer Torbjörn Iwan Lundquist.
 She studied music and voice at the University of Music and Performing Arts, Vienna, Austria.
 For many years her vocal teacher was the Hovsångare (Swedish court singer) Birgit Nilsson.
 In 1986, Wärnfeldt was awarded both the Birgit Nilsson Prize and the Wagner Prize.
 Her opera debut in 1989 was in the part of Halka at the Silesian Opera in Bytom, Poland.
 Wärnfeldt has since sung, among others, the part of Donna Anna in Mozart's Don Giovanni at the Södra Teatern, directed by Johannes Schaaf.
 Other notable parts are Anna Bolena in Gaetano Donizetti's Anna Bolena, Contessa in Mozart's The Marriage of Figaro, Rosalinda in Strauss's Die Fledermaus and Leonore in Verdi's Il trovatore.

 Wärnfeldt has written several articles since her time at the university of Stockholm and has also been a guest lecturer at the University of Vienna, and at the Royal College of Music, Stockholm.
-In 2012, she received an M.Phil. from the Åbo Academy.
+In 2012, she received an M.Phil. from the Åbo Akademi University.
 Wärnfeldt is a member of the Swedish writers' union, Sveriges Författarförbund.